notbrian/notbrian.github.io/README.md

-You've stumbled across the repo for my personal website notbriann.com , welcome!
+You've stumbled across the repo for my personal website, welcome!